TheOnly8Z/RimWorld_ReasonablePyromania/README.md

 Pyromaniac trait no longer disables firefighting.
 However, pawns with this trait default to no firefighting work, as it still carries consequences (see **Fire Need** and **Moodlet**).

-## Fire Starting Spree
+## Mental Breaks
-*"Ehh, I don't feel like setting this antigrain mortar shell on fire today.
-Maybe I'll stare at that campfire instead."*
+*"Ehh, I'm not made enough to set this antigrain mortar shell on fire today.
+Maybe I'll stare at that torch instead."*

-No longer randomly enters this mental state.
+No longer randomly enters fire starting spree.
+Instead, it is governed by a **Fire Need**.

-Pyromaniacs also have unique mental breaks (in addition to fire starting spree) that may happen instead of regular ones when mood is low (see **Mental Break**)
+Pyromaniacs now have new unique mental breaks (in addition to fire starting spree) that may happen instead of regular ones when mood is low (see **Mental Break**)

 ## Opinion
 *"We're the duo who will light this rim ablaze!"*